 Adjusting for these figures places the ethnic German population somewhere in the range of 66-68% of the country’s population.

-In total, some 14 million people or more in Germany have a non-White/non-European background.
-Many of these non-Whites do not yet possess German citizenship and those that do are often loosely connected to Germany.
+In total, some 14 million people or more in Germany have a non-European background.
+Many of these non-Europeans do not yet possess German citizenship and those that do are often loosely connected to Germany.

 Solutions: